Vineyards: 2,382 acres (963 hectares)

-Its name is somewhat of a misnomer as it is neither red nor mountainous, with elevations ranging from 500 feet (152 m) to 1,500 feet (457 m).
-Red Mountain is, in fact, an anticline of the Yakima fold belt, a series of geologic folds that define a number of viticultural regions in the area.
-The area takes on a reddish hue in springtime due to the abundance of cheatgrass.
+Located near the small town of Benton City, Red Mountain’s name is somewhat of a misnomer as it is neither red nor mountainous, with elevations ranging from 500 feet (152 m) to 1,500 feet (457 m).
+Red Mountain is, in fact, an anticline of the Yakima fold belt, a series of geologic folds that define a number of viticultural regions in eastern Washington.
+The area takes on a reddish hue in springtime as the cheatgrass changes color.

 The nearby Yakima River moderates temperatures and provides continual airflow, guarding against frost that can be problematic in nearby areas.
 Nighttime temperatures drop precipitously—often as much as 40 degrees—helping preserve the acid levels in the grapes.